TevansZAP/RoleSearch/README.md

 ## Security

 **Do not share your OpenAI API key publicly.**
-This app runs entirely in your browser; your key is never sent to a server.
+This application runs entirely in your browser.
+Your key is never sent to a server.